DORSA-co/Photo_Viewer/README.md

 qmainwindow_obj.image_viewer.zoom(zoom_out=True)
 ```

-## Fit/strech image to Photo-Viewer window
+## Fit/stretch image to Photo-Viewer window
 ```python
 qmainwindow_obj.image_viewer.fit_in_view()
 ```

 ## Add/remove grid-lines on image
-To better Aligning the camera or adjusting FoV, chessboard grid-lines can be used.
+To better aligning the camera or adjusting FoV, chessboard grid-lines can be used.
 2 type of grid-lines are available to use:
     - Chessboard grid-line
     - Crosshair grid-line